-Minette is Deputy President of the National Farmers Union and has long been a huge supporter of Love British Food and its activities.
+Minette is the new President of the National Farmers Union and has long been a huge supporter of Love British Food and its activities.
 She is a tenant farmer in Wiltshire who has built up her farm herself and now has 300 head of stock with a herd of pedigree Hereford cattle running alongside 100 Simmental cross suckler cows and she specialises in selling premium store cattle.
 She co-founded the campaigning initiatives Ladies in Beef and Great British Beef Week and is one of the most prominent and popular spokespeople for British farming.

 Minette Batters Q & A